Glads Open Weekend on the Road in Greenville

 Parks Named Goaltender of the Week

-Goaltenders Tyler Parks was named ECHL Goaltender of the Week today.
+Goaltenders Tyler Parks was named ECHL Goaltender of the Week on Tuesday.
 Parks went 2-0-0 with a 1.89 goals-against average and a save percentage of .953 in two appearances against South Carolina last week.
-The 30-year-old turned aside 44 shots in a 3-1 win on Friday and made 38 saves in a 4-3 shootout victory on Saturday.
-Under contract to Tucson of the American Hockey League, Parks is 6-2-0 in eight appearances with the Gladiators this season and ranks fourth in the ECHL with a .933 save percentage and is sixth with a 2.32 goals-against average.
+Under contract to Tucson of the American Hockey League, Parks is 6-3-0 in nine appearances with the Gladiators this season and ranks fifth in the ECHL with a .933 save percentage and is eighth with a 2.30 goals-against average.
+Last night, Parks stopped 27 of 29 shots in the 2-1 loss to Greenville.

 Pelech Pursuing More History